ephembra/ephembra/README.md

 ### ecliptic frame

-to render the grid on the Earth’s orbital plane within the solar system, ephembra applies a tilt followed by a rotation from the ICRS rest frame using the [IAU 2006 precession][IAU2006]. specifically, it applies the model’s mean obliquity (tilt) and precession (rotation) to obtain the _mean ecliptic of date_, i.e. the plane of Earth’s mean orbital motion around the Sun, used to center the zodiac.
+to render the grid on the Earth’s orbital plane, ephembra applies a tilt followed by a rotation from the ICRS rest frame using the [IAU 2006 precession][IAU2006] to transform the equatorial plane to the ecliptic plane.

+specifically, it applies the model’s mean obliquity (tilt) and precession (rotation) to obtain the _mean ecliptic of date_, i.e. the plane of Earth’s mean orbital motion around the Sun, used to center the zodiac.

 for simplicity, nutation terms are omitted: only the obliquity and precession of the mean vernal equinox are applied. this produces